rtircher/emacs-dotfiles/.emacs.d/README.md

 c-u C-x v = does diff against any revision
 C-x v u Discard any changes since last check-in
 C-x v ~ Checkout any revision of the current file

+## SLIME
+M-.: Jump to the definition of a var
+M-TAB or C-c TAB: Autocomplete symbol at point
+C-x C-e: Eval the form under the point
+C-c C-k: Compile the current buffer
+C-c C-l: Load current buffer and force required namespaces to reload
+C-M-x: Compile the whole top-level form under the point.
+C-c S-i: Inspect a value
+C-c C-m: Macroexpand the call under the point
+C-c C-d C-d: Look up documentation for a var
+C-c C-z: Switch from a Clojure buffer to the repl buffer C-c M-p: Switch the repl namespace to match the current buffer C-c C-w c: List all callers of a given function

 ## Magit